TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 module is loaded by the browser.

 .. note::
-   The result array actually contains a couple of more fields, but those will vanish with further FormEngine refactoring steps.
+   The result array handled by :php:`$this->mergeChildReturnIntoExistingResult()` contains a couple of more keys, those will vanish with further FormEngine refactoring steps.
 If using them, be prepared to adapt extensions later.

 .. _FormEngine-Rendering-NodeExpansion: